CSE110-Coblenz/cse-110-project-team-39/README.md

 ## 🔐 User Authentication

-Upon launching the game app on your screen, users will be prompted to log into their account by filling in their email address and password.
+Upon launching the game app, users will first be prompted to log into their account by filling in their email address and password.

 <img width="1628" height="928" alt="Screen Shot 2025-11-22 at 3 39 34 PM" src="https://github.com/user-attachments/assets/4c654d3c-7111-416d-ad2c-2610396d7acb" />